morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review: I have been using the CF-951AX for a few months now.
 I have good things to say about the mt7921au chipset and the mt7921u in-kernel driver.
 The jury is still out on this specific adapter.

-The bad:

-- This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
-The cause is unknown at this time.
-I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
-You may have to plug this adapter into a port on your system for it to work.
-- The case of the adapter is too wide.
-If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
-- No AP mode 5 GHz DFS channels support.
-Come on Mediatek, fix this!
-It is more important than you think!

 The good:

 - The mt7921au chipset seems to be very good.
 It is fast and it is confirmed to be tri-band.